tests-always-included/wick/lib/README.md

 wick-port-up
 ------------

 Determines if a port is open or not.
 Works with TCP and UDP ports.
-The result is a string of "UP" or "DOWN".
-On errors, this returns an error code and writes an error message to stderr.
+If the port is open this returns an error code of 0.
+If the port is not open it returns 1.
+If there are any errors this returns 2 and writes an error message to stderr.
 (See [Bash concepts] for error codes and stderr.)

     wick-port-up PROTOCOL PORT_NUMBER